- U.S.-China trade exploded in the two decades after China joined the World Trade Organization in 2001.

 American companies earn hundreds of billions of dollars annually from sales in China—money they can then invest in their U.S. operations.
 Chinese companies have invested tens of billions of dollars in the United States, though this investment has dwindled in recent years amid heightened U.S. government scrutiny.

 For China, the gains from trade with the United States and the rest of the world have been tremendous.
-Since 2001, China’s economy has grown roughly five-fold, adjusted for inflation, and it is now the world’s second largest, behind only the United States.
+Since 2001, China’s economy has grown more than five-fold, adjusted for inflation, and it is now the world’s second largest, behind only the United States.
 (By some measures, it is the largest.)
 Hundreds of millions of people have escaped extreme poverty as a result of this growth.

 What issues has it created?